seretisantonis/tours/README.md

 # tours cruises and accommodation
-we organize  tours all over Greece including  all needed services and accommodation
+we organize  tours all over Greece including  all needed services and accommodation we serve with transfers ferries and air tickets